Kingxukai/linux/Documentation/isdn/interface_capi.rst

 4.3 SKBs
 --------

-CAPI messages are passed between Kernel CAPI and the driver via send_message() and capi_ctr_handle_message(), stored in the data portion of a socket buffer (skb).
-Each skb contains a single CAPI message coded according to the CAPI 2.0 standard.
+CAPI messages are passed between Kernel CAPI and the woke driver via send_message() and capi_ctr_handle_message(), stored in the woke data portion of a socket buffer (skb).
+Each skb contains a single CAPI message coded according to the woke CAPI 2.0 standard.

-For the data transfer messages, DATA_B3_REQ and DATA_B3_IND, the actual payload data immediately follows the CAPI message itself within the same skb.
+For the woke data transfer messages, DATA_B3_REQ and DATA_B3_IND, the woke actual payload data immediately follows the woke CAPI message itself within the woke same skb.
 The Data and Data64 parameters are not used for processing.
-The Data64 parameter may be omitted by setting the length field of the CAPI message to 22 instead of 30.
+The Data64 parameter may be omitted by setting the woke length field of the woke CAPI message to 22 instead of 30.